-Download: This resource can be downloaded from www.carealliance.ie

-If you find any inaccuracies or omissions in this booklet, please contact Care Alliance Ireland (01) 874 7776 or info@carealliance.ie
+This is the second edition of this booklet; the first was published in March 2018.
+Download: You can download this booklet for free from www.carealliance.ie If you find any inaccuracies or omissions in this booklet, please contact Care Alliance Ireland (01) 874 7776 or info@carealliance.ie

 This booklet is provided as an information guide for former carers.
-It does not endorse any particular service or organisation; nor does it replace appropriate professional advice.
+It does not endorse any particular service or organisation, nor does it replace appropriate professional advice.
 The authors have tried to ensure that the information is accurate at the time they published it.